A-suna/report_generator/README.md

 # report_generator
-Pulls SQL from a file directory, connects to a DB using ODBC executing the SQL against the DB and writing the result to a .xlsx file and email to Client
+Reads information from a JSON file, file location where to read/search for .sql files, information to connect to a database.
+Execute the .sql script against the Database all trought ODBC.
+Writes the results in a (EXCEL) .xlsx file to a specific directory provided by the JSON file.
+It then emails the contexts of the reports to a user provided by the JSON file.